Dudley Edwards

 Dudley Edwards (born 1944, Halifax, Yorkshire) is an English painter, draughtsman and applied artist specialising in illustration, textiles, ceramics, murals and photography.

 Biography

-Edwards was born in Halifax, England to Muriel and Jack Edwards and was educated at Halifax School of Art 1960 – 62 and then Bradford College of Art 1962 – 65.
-He then moved to London, becoming known as an "undisputed protagonist of the London rock scene."
+Edwards was born in Halifax, England, to Muriel and Jack Edwards.
+He was educated at Halifax School of Art (1960–1962) and then Bradford College of Art (1962–1965).
+He then moved to London, becoming known as an "undisputed protagonist of the London rock scene".
 He became a significant figure in the London art scene during the 1960s and beyond.
 His work over the years apart from painting has included graphic design and illustration, murals, textile design, photography, film direction and ceramic arts.